aa-cc1/VPN/README.md

 #

 **1️.** Create a VM in Azure running Windows 10 and select a region that is not your current (e.g. if you are in the US select Canada), then, in a new tab find our IP address by going to [What Is My IP Address](https://whatismyipaddress.com/) .
+Enter a username and password for the Administrator account.
+These credentials will be used for the Remote Desktop.
 <p align="center"> <img src="Create VM.1.png"/> </p>

-Locate **Remote Desktop** on your PC.
-We will use this to remote into our VM that we created earlier, by using the **Public IP** address.
-Do so now.
+Open **Remote Desktop** on your PC and use the **Public IP** address from the VM created alongside the username and password from the Administrator account to log in.
 <p align="center"> <img src="RDP.png"/> </p>

-_Now the fun begins!
-Its great that you made it into the VM._

-**2️.** Now that we're inside the VM, open up a browser, go to https://protonvpn.com/ and login .
-Once logged in we are going to download the VPN Client for our operating system in use and begin the installation process and login.
+**2️.** Once inside open a browser, if you have a preference, say Google Chrome, you can install that too.
+Go to [ProtonVPN](https://protonvpn.com/) login, download the VPN Client for our operating system, and begin the installation process.
 <p align="center"> <img src="VPN Clients.jpg"/> </p>
 <p> <p align="center"> <img src="Install Proton VPN.png"/> </p>

-_Almost there._

-**3.** In the same browser, go to https://whatismyipaddress.com/ and observe your new IP address.
+**3.** In the same browser, go to [What Is My IP Address](https://whatismyipaddress.com/) and observe the new IP address.
 What is the country/region?

-_The good stuff._

-**4.** Go back to your Proton VPN account and lets **connect** the VPN to place us in another location.
+**4.** Open the Proton VPN account and lets **connect** the VPN to place us in another location.
 There's a few options to choose from.
 Lastly, once connected go to https://whatismyipaddress.com/ and observe the IP address.
 Where are you now?

 Take a few moments to try going to some of your favorite websites, like Amazon, Netflix, or even Hulu while connected to the VPN.